-Having the right software and hardware to allow for clear, uninterrupted conversations that don’t drop off halfway through or lose sound is essential for your people.
+Having the right software and hardware to allow for clear, uninterrupted conversations that don’t drop off halfway through, lose sound, or where calls keep dropping is essential.
 Keep in mind that your people may also need a stable solution to communicate with your clients and other partners.
-Zoom fatigue is real.
-One solution that many HR pros agree on is encouraging employees to step away from their laptops and take meetings on the go.
-Any video conferencing software you invest in should also include an app or way to connect via phone, so your people can take meetings away from their desks here and there.

-Select a system that allows your team to access all of the important company messages and information at a time that’s right for them.
-Use dynamic org charts to show global structures and how everyone links together.
-Share business, department, and individual goals to provide an overarching view of the bigger picture.
-Celebrate birthdays and work anniversaries globally.
-Introduce new starters, shout about successes, communicate common interests and bring all of your teams together.
-On top of that, the platform you choose should allow automating HR admin tasks, enable seamless onboarding no matter where your new joiner is located, and provide easy access to company documents.
-It should be a one-stop-shop for creating an engaging company culture no matter where your people work.
+On top of that, the platform you choose should allow you to automate HR admin tasks, enable seamless onboarding no matter where your new joiner is located, and provide easy access to company documents.
+It should be a one-stop shop for creating an engaging company culture no matter where your people work.

 Email and messaging tools

-Email goes without saying, but educating your people on how to use the scheduling function to ensure emails arrive at an appropriate hour for all time zones is inclusive and courteous.
-Championing the use of an instant messaging tool such as Slack or Microsoft Teams, which people can snooze when they are out of the office, is another simple, cost-effective way to bridge global gaps and create a true sense of ‘one team’.
-This is especially true when these tools integrate with your HRIS and provide daily updates on what’s happening and where it’s happening.
+Championing the use of an instant messaging tool such as Slack or Microsoft Teams, which people can snooze when they are out of the office, is another simple, cost-effective way to bridge global gaps and create a true sense of “one team.”
+This is especially true when these tools integrate with your Human Resource Information System (HRIS) and provide daily updates on what’s happening and where it’s happening.

 Work globally, play globally

-This isn’t tech-related, but multi-office competitions and challenges are the perfect way to enhance employee engagement and bring your teams closer together.
-They can also be used as wellbeing initiatives.
-Something as simple as seeing which office can do the most steps in one month, which office can build the biggest house of cards, or even which office can drive the most successful charity initiative.
-Then encouraging the winning office to set and communicate the next challenge keeps a constant flow of global communication, which is too often reserved for managers and above.
+A simple wellbeing initiative such as seeing which office can do the most steps in one month, which office can build the biggest house of cards, or even which office can drive the most successful charity fundraiser helps build a robust company culture.
+Consider encouraging the winning office to set and communicate the next challenge, to create meaningful connections and close the global gap.

 Global culture goes beyond tech

-While ensuring your people have the right tech for seamless, global communication is key, there are other considerations HR teams should take into account.
-I’m sure we can all identify with the list of pain points here:
+While ensuring your people have the right tech for seamless, global communication is key, there are other considerations HR leaders should take into account.

 - Forgetting remote workers when it comes to team lunches/birthday treats